Social Security Scotland

 Section 13 would introduce review and appeal rights against the decision that an individual or their representative is liable to repay an overpayment.

-An individual appointed to manage a person?s Department for Work and Pensions (DWP) benefits would also manage their Social Security Scotland benefits until Social Security Scotland completes its own checks (section 14).
+An individual appointed to manage a persons Department for Work and Pensions (DWP) benefits would also manage their Social Security Scotland benefits until Social Security Scotland completes its own checks (section 14).

 Where an appointee uses any funds outwith their common law or statutory duties, and does so in bad faith, they would be liable to repay those funds to the individual they represent (section 15).

-Providing information.
-Part 6, section 16 would require individuals to provide information to Social Security Scotland in order to estimate the amount of fraud or error in the system as a whole.
+- would require individuals to provide information to Social Security Scotland in order to estimate the amount of fraud or error in the system as a whole.
 Ultimately, if information was not provided, an individual’s benefit could be suspended.
 Eligibility could then be reviewed, which would either confirm eligibility or end payments.

-Compensation recovery.
-Part 7, section 17 would apply where a person who gets social security payments as a result of injury, accident or disease, is awarded compensation for the same incident.
+would apply where a person who gets social security payments as a result of injury, accident or disease, is awarded compensation for the same incident.
 The person making the compensation payment must deduct the value of relevant social security payments from the compensation due to the individual and pay it instead to Scottish Ministers.
 The provisions mirror those of the current DWP scheme, with the intention that Social Security Scotland benefits will be treated in the same way.

-Scottish Commission on Social Security (SCoSS).
-Part 8, sections 18 to 21 would bring additional regulations into the scope of SCoSS scrutiny and make changes to governance arrangements following recommendations from an independent review.
+would bring additional regulations into the scope of SCoSS scrutiny and make changes to governance arrangements following recommendations from an independent review.

 Top of page